 Steps to asking someone to write a Letter of Recommendation:

 - Email and ask the (potential) writer if they can write you a positive letter of recommendation.
 Ask what information they would like from you.
-Most writers require a minimum of 2 weeks notice.
+Most writers request 2-4 weeks minimum notice.

 - Set up a meeting with the writer.